TomfromBerlin/mothers-little-helpers/README.md

 - [title](helpers/scripts/funtions/title) - show command in window title bar (zsh only)
 - [topcmd](helpers/scripts/functions/topcmd) - display frequently used commands of the current shell session or the entire command history.
 - [zprofiler](helpers/scripts/zprofiler) - profiling of the Z shell with instructions for configuration, if necessary
+- [checkport](helpers/scripts/functions/checkport) - Tiny function for zsh that shows which processes are listening or communicating on which TCP ports.
+It determines whether the system language is German.
+If this is the case, the output is in German, otherwise in English.
 - ~[zsh_wifi_signal](helpers/scripts/functions/zsh_wifi_signal) - shows wifi signal strength in a terminal (zsh only)~

 ## Scripts